 - More modern: Is somewhat more recent (announced 1 year and 3 months after the RX100 IV).

-Advantages of the Sony Cyber-shot DSC-RX100 IV:
+Reasons to prefer the Sony Cyber-shot DSC-RX100 IV:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1228k vs 1040k dots).